 The major dental problem of hedgehogs begins when the parents of hedgehogs find that the adult teeth have fallen out.
 Hedgehogs like a human can produce plaque and tartar buildup.
 If this continues for a longer time, it can be the cause of gingivitis.
 It is a kind of periodontal disease but luckily it does not cause tooth decay.
 When this disease is left untreated, it can lead to periodontitis.

-A water bottle contains metal straw is something that hedgehog often break their teeth on.
-Ask someone to whom hedgehog bite.
+A water bottle containing a metal straw is something that hedgehog often breaks their teeth on.
+Ask someone to whom the hedgehog bites.
 Their jaws are very strong.
-As water bottles pose risk not only to their teeth but also to their eyes we strongly recommend that you should avoid using them.
+As water bottles pose a risk not only to their teeth but also to their eyes we strongly recommend that you should avoid using them.